carpentries-incubator/singularity-introduction/_episodes/06-writing-custom-containers.md

 ### Creating a {{ site.software.name }} Definition File

-A {{ site.software.name }} Definition File is a text file that contains a series of statements that are used to create a container image.
+The {{ site.software.name }} Definition File is a text file that contains a series of statements that are used to create a container image.
 In line with the _configuration as code_ approach mentioned above, the definition file can be stored in your code repository alongside your application code and used to create a reproducible image.
 This means that for a given commit in your repository, the version of the definition file present at that commit can be used to reproduce a container with a known state.
 It was pointed out earlier in the course, when covering Docker, that this property also applies for Dockerfiles.

 We'll now look at a very simple example of a definition file: